-Leases are recognised under Accounting Standard AASB 16: Leases.
-Applicable leases whether finance or operating in nature are to be recognised on the statement of financial position as liabilities with corresponding right-of-use assets.
+At inception of a contract, the company assesses if the contract contains or is a lease.
+If a lease is present, a right-of-use asset and a corresponding lease liability is recognised by the company where the entity is a lessee.
 These leases are measured at their net present values and include future lease payments under an option where that option is reasonably expected to be taken up.
 The leases are amortised on a straight-line basis over the term of the lease.
-For operating leases that do not need to meet the requirements under this standard being leases that are less than 12 months or of minor values, and where substantially all the risks and benefits remain with the lessor, these are recognised as expenses over the term of the lease.
+However all contracts that are classified as short-term leases (less than 12 months) and leases of low value assets are recognised as operating expenses over the term of the lease.